mvolfik/asset-server-cpp/README.md

 ### Use-after-free safety

-What complicates the code here a bit is the fact that `http_connection` can't be the only _owner_ of `image_processor`.
+What complicates the code in `image_processor` a bit is the fact that `http_connection` can't be the sole _owner_ of it.
 The connection instance will be destroyed if the HTTP client that sent the request disconnects, or when the processing timeout runs out.
 But at that moment, some processing tasks might still be running, so we can't release their data, so we can't destroy `image_processor`.

 So, to handle this safely, without risking any use-after-free bugs, `image_processor` is wrapped in `shared_ptr`, and a copy of this shared_ptr is stored in each task.
 This makes `image_processor` live as long as there's at least one task remaining, and `http_connection` doesn't need to manage it at all.